tkeron/tkeron/readme.md

 # tkeron

-⚠️ **v4.0.0-alpha.6 - Early Alpha Release**
+⚠️ **v4.0.0-alpha.7 - Early Alpha Release**

 This is a complete rewrite of tkeron, migrating from Node.js to Bun runtime.
-**Core functionality available:** build system, development server, and pre-rendering.
+**Core functionality available:** build system, development server, pre-rendering, and HTML components.
 More features coming soon.

 ---